-Other theories said that the Church selected December 25 to correspond to the Roman festivals on the occasion of the sun god’s birthday.
+Other theories stated that the Church selected December 25th to correspond to the Roman festivals on the occasion of the sun god’s birthday.
 The first known Christmas festivals date back to the fourth century in Rome.
-In the 17th century, some sects like the Puritans were forbidden to practice their Christmas celebrations freely.
-In the early 20th century, Christmas traditions were limited to the Upper classes and opulent families.
-After that, Christmas customs extended to include the Christians of all classes and be held in shrill ceremonies.
+In the 17th century, some sections like the Puritans were forbidden to practice their Christmas celebrations freely.
+In the early 20th century, Christmas traditions were limited to the Upper classes and the opulent families.
+After that, Christmas customs were extended to include the Christians of all classes and be held in shrill ceremonies.
 Christmas is a religious festival for Christians and a cultural event for non-Christians.

 The majority of the world’s countries host great festivals and ceremonies to celebrate Christmas holidays, but it’s considerable that each country has its own familiar customs and traditions while enjoying the New Year festivals.
 For instance, awesome Christmas observances with formal public holidays are held in all the European countries where the manifestations of Christmas appear obviously.
-One of Christmas appearances is decoration; houses, streets, restaurants, hotels, and parks are amazingly decorated with the usual colors of Christmas; red symbolizes the blood of Jesus Christ, green represents an evergreen tree that never loses its leaves in winter and gold which refers to loyalty.
+One of Christmas appearances is decorating houses, streets, restaurants, hotels, and parks with the usual colors of Christmas; red symbolizes the blood of Jesus Christ, green represents an evergreen tree that never loses its leaves in winter and gold which refers to loyalty.
 Another tradition followed by the Europeans in New Year celebrations is the Christmas tree which had started in the 18th century in Germany.
-The idea moved to Britain until it became widespread in 1841.
+The idea moved to Britain then it widespread all over the world in 1841.

 Book You Christmas Holiday in Egypt Now